EventStore/EventStore/docs/server/features/connectors/features.md

 successfully processed.
 Then, if the connector host is restarted, the connectors can continue from close to where they got up to.
-The checkpoint information is stored in the `$connectors/{connector-id}/checkpoints` system stream in EventStoreDB.
+The checkpoint information is stored in the `$connectors/{connector-id}/checkpoints` system stream in KurrentDB.
 Each connector has its own dedicated stream for storing checkpoints.

 By default, when the connector is started and there are no checkpoints, it will